brendantipp/sem2_fun_data_analysis/README.md

 Write a Python function calleddicerollsthat simulatesrolling dice.
 Your function should take two parameters:  the number of dicekandthe number of times to roll the dicen.
 The function should simulate randomlyrollingkdicentimes, keeping track of each total face value.
 It should then returna dictionary with the number of times each possible total face value occurred.
 So,calling the function asdiceroll(k=2, n=1000)should return a dictionary like:{2:19,3:50,4:82,5:112,6:135,7:174,8:133,9:114,10:75,11:70,12:36}You can use any module from the Python standard library you wish and you shouldinclude a description with references of your algorithm in the notebook

+#### Development plan

+- Write function dicerolls in Python using Jupyter notebook
+- import random from standard library
+- create for loop for the range 0 to number of throws k
+- define the max score possible as 6 sides x the number of dice
+- pick a random number up to the maximum possible score
+- append each throw to a list and use function counts to output the results in a dict